dotSlashJack/covid-risk-meter/README.md

 ##### The core code can be found under the "zip" folder.

 local_run: allows you to run the meter locally (if you don't want to run with AWS).
 Rcommended to delete this from "zip" if you upload to AWS.
-Usage: python local_run.py --x <path/to/excel.xlsx> -m <meter> or <state> for state calculator.
+Usage: python local_run.py --x &lt;path/to/excel.xlsx> -m &lt;meter> or &lt;state> for state calculator.

 ThreatCalculator: contains a class with methods to calculate useful summary statistics